carolinearvidsson/lin513/README.md

 All methods are called through main.py.

-**?.Output**
+### Output

 As final output the program prints statistic measures from comparing the predicted complexities and the manually annotated complexities found for each target in the CompLex corpus.

-The statistic measures used are the same (by type, not necessarily method) as the task authors have published as expected baseline performance on the task's [website]()
+The statistic measures used are the same (by type, not necessarily method) as the task authors have published as expected baseline performance on the task's [website](https://github.com/MMU-TDMLab/CompLex).

 ## Classes